-We have completed this hands-on session and have successfully created a simple ladder program.
-We have also performed real time simulation to test the program's functionality.
-By now you would probably have a good appreciation of TRiLOGI's superb capability and ease of use and are ready to include TRiLOGI as an integral part of your programming needs.
+We have completed this tutorial and have successfully created a simple ladder program.
+We have also performed real time simulation to test the program's functionality and have transferred the demo program into the PLC via the TLServer.
+By now you would probably have a good appreciation of TRiLOGI's superb capability and ease of use and are ready to include TRiLOGI as an integral part of your programming needs!